 File image of Soumitra Chatterjee Photograph:( Twitter )

-Chatterjee was admitted on October 6, 2020, in a private clinic in South Kolkata.
-The 85-year-old was shifted to the intensive care unit and was kept under oxygen support at a hospital where he is undergoing treatment for COVID-19.
+Veteran Bengali actor Soumitra Chatterjee's health has deteriorated.
+The 85-year-old was shifted to the intensive care unit and now has been kept under oxygen support at a Kolkata hospital where he is undergoing treatment for COVID-19.